The NRPA Networks allow members the opportunity to learn from each

 other's experiences, share best practices, get new ideas and network with

-others like them.
+others.
 NRPA Connect serves as a communication tool for Networks.

-Networks are divided into interest areas or regional areas.
+Networks are divided into interest areas.

 The annual call for Network leaders commences in the spring.
 However, if you are interested in becoming invovled today, please complete the Volunteer